Daiki48/Daiki48/README.md

 ### Hi.
 I am Daiki. 👋

+2022 was a very enjoyable year for me when I started programming.🤗

 ### 💬 Ask me about ...
 Started self-study of programming in Feb 2022.
 Programming is my hobby.